sgrzegorz/imputation_methods_comparison/README.md

 #### Project dependencies
 Open file *imputation_methods_comparison/definitions.py*.
 Update CONDA variable in this file, if a path to *conda.sh* file in your system is different.

+Add path to *imputation_methods_comparison* directory to your PYTHONPATH.
+In order to do it, you should add similar line to the end of our  */home/username/.bashrc* file:

+`export PYTHONPATH="${PYTHONPATH}:/home/username/Desktop/imputation_methods_comparison"`

 ## Run